 How Much Does Car Insurance Cost in Alabama?
-(2022 Update)
+(Update in 2023)

 One of the most important aspects of being a car owner is having car insurance.
 Car insurance protects your assets and the assets of others in the event of an accident.
 And in Alabama, driving without car insurance is a misdemeanor that carries with it a fine, suspension of your license, and possibly even jail time.